 "Better practices" are defined as those that are effective, are institutionalized in Africa, have measured positive results, and are likely to be replicable.
 Topic areas of concern are health interventions of reproductive health, HIV/AIDS, maternal health, child health, and infectious diseases.
 Almost all countries in the African region have begun the process of starting Quality of Care Programs.
 USAID’s Regional Economic and Services Office (REDSO) is committed to shifting responsibility to local African institutions, and this process is well underway in Uganda.

-Reinke has been responsible for teaching the QA portion of the course, and anticipates that the SQCpack will help to develop student skills in interpretation of Pareto, histogram, and control charts.
-As instructor, Reinke will use examples in the text to teach students how to do data display and analysis and "stretch their brains" about how to answer questions about quality of health care.
-Total Quality Tools for Health Care, a component of PQ Systems’ Total Quality Transformation® training materials, forms the basis for Reinke’s classroom health care examples and problems.
+Reinke has been responsible for teaching the QA portion of the course and anticipates that the SQCpack will help to develop student skills in interpretation of Pareto, histogram, and control charts.
+As instructor, Reinke uses examples to teach students how to do data display and analysis and "stretch their brains" about how to answer questions about quality of health care.

 With the challenge of building capacity to improve the quality of health care in Africa, leaders at Uganda’s Regional Centre for Quality of Health Care have their work cut out for them.
 SQCpack is doing its part to support this critical labor.